 (b) Have valid liability insurance as specified by Ohio law.

-(c) Immediately notify the department, in writing, if he or she accumulates six or more points on his or her driving record or if his or her driver's license is suspended or revoked.
+(c) Immediately notify the department, in writing, if the independent provider accumulates six or more points on the independent provider's driving record or has a driver's license suspended or revoked.

 (a) Ensure that each driver holds a valid driver's license as specified by Ohio law.